Emon69420/HazMapApp/README.md

    ```

 6. **Run on your device**
-   - Scan the QR code with Expo Go app (iOS/Android)
+   - Scan the QR code with Expo Go app (Android)
-   - Press `i` for iOS simulator
    - Press `a` for Android emulator

 ## 🔧 Configuration